sourcegraph/about/docs/terms-self-hosted.md

 </span>

-<span style="color:#777777"><i>**Short version**: Sourcegraph is provided at your own risk.</i></span>

-You agree to defend, indemnify and hold harmless Sourcegraph and its subsidiaries, agents, managers, and other affiliated companies, and their employees, contractors, agents, officers and directors, from and against any and all claims, damages, obligations, losses, liabilities, costs or debt, and expenses (including but not limited to attorney's fees) arising from:

-1. your use of the Software, including any data or work transmitted or received by you;
-2. your violation of any term of the Agreement, including without limitation, your breach of any of the representations and warranties above;
-3. your violation of any third-party right, including without limitation any right of privacy, publicity rights or intellectual property rights;
-4. your violation of any law, rule or regulation of the United States or any other country;
-5. any claim or damages that arise as a result of your use of the Software or any Content submitted via your account; or
-6. any other party's access and use of the Software with your unique username, password or other appropriate security code.
-We will have the right to control the defense, settlement, adjustment or compromise of any such claims, actions or proceedings by using counsel selected by us.
-We will use reasonable efforts to notify you of any such claims, actions, or proceedings upon becoming aware of the same.
+<span style="color:#777777"><i>**Short version**: Each of us agrees to defend the other against third-party lawsuits that result from our own fault.</i></span>

+12.1 **By You**.
+You agree to defend us and our affiliates, directors, officers, employees, and contractors from and against any third-party claims, proceedings, demands, and investigations and indemnify us for damages, attorney’s fees, and costs arising from Your Code or Content, your use of the Software in violation of the Agreement including any data or work transmitted or received by you, your violation of the Agreement or applicable laws, your infringement of any intellectual property or other right of any person or entity, or any other party's access and use of the Software with your unique username, password, or other appropriate security code.

+12.2 **By Sourcegraph**.
+We agree to defend you and your affiliates, directors, officers, employees, and contractors from and against any third-party claims, proceedings, demands, and investigations and indemnify you for damages, attorney’s fees, and costs arising from your use of the Software or Documentation in accordance with this Agreement that infringes or misappropriates such third-party’s intellectual property rights, except for claims arising from (a) Your Code or Content, (b) your use of the Software in violation of the Agreement, or (c) any modification, combination, or development of the Software not performed by us.

+12.3 **Procedure**.
+Each party must give the other prompt written notice of any defense or indemnity sought and reasonable cooperation in the defense.
+The defending party will have sole control of the defense and settlement, provided that neither party may enter into a settlement placing any material obligation of any kind, including any admission of liability or payment of any amount, on the other party without the other party’s prior written approval, not to be unreasonably withheld, conditioned, or delayed.

 <span style="color:#b200f8;">